Jon-nas/Jon-nas/README.md

 **About me**

 - 🌱 I’m currently learning Software Engineering;
-- 🤔 I’m looking for help with all and nothing;
 - 💬 Ask me about the Univese...
 - ⚡ Fun fact: Bassplayer and Capoeirista...